myConsciousness/atproto.dart/packages/bluesky_cli/README.md

     --service     Name of the service sending the request.
 Defaults to "bsky.social".

 Available commands:
-  show-timeline   Show the timeline of authenticated user.
+  delete        Delete a specific content from repository. feed          Show the feed of specific actor. like          Like a specific post. likes         Show the likes of specific post. post          Post to Bluesky Social. repost        Repost a specific post. reposted-by   Show the actors reposted specific post. thread        Show the thread of specific post. timeline      Show the timeline of authenticated user.

 Run "bsky help <command>" for more information about a command.
 ```